A novel thirty years in the making

 1. What do you think the book is really about underneath the plot?

-3. Were there any plot points that did not add up, that you did not believe, or that you are still confused about?
+3. Were there any plot points that did not add up, that you did not believe, or that still feel unclear?

 4. Did anything feel like a coincidence that was a little too convenient for the plot?